Last updated 2026-01-30

 Key Takeaway

 An insurance agency sells for 2x to 4.5x SDE or 5x to 10x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed insurance agency value estimates by revenue size.
+Estimate your insurance agency's value with our free calculator.

 SDE Multiple